The image is © Aaron Koblin and Takashi Kawashima. There is one other image of this object. See our image rights statement.

 Cite this object as

 Digital Project, Ten Thousand Cents; Designed by Aaron Koblin (American, b.
 1982), Takashi Kawashima (Japanese, b.
-1981); With contribution from Mechanical Turk; USA; processing, adobe flash cs3, php/mysql, amazon mechanical turk, adobe photoshop, adobe after effects; Gift of Aaron Koblin and Takashi Kawashima; 2014-41-2
+1981); With contribution from Mechanical Turk; USA; software (compiled application); Gift of Aaron Koblin and Takashi Kawashima; 2014-41-2

 Ten Thousand Cents